flagCommon Core

 What does Common Core Data Science coverage include?

-Complete data science curriculum with video lessons on statistics, probability, data analysis, inference, and modeling.
-Includes practice problems, step-by-step solutions, and progress tracking for every topic.
+Complete data science curriculum with video lessons, practice problems, step-by-step solutions, and progress tracking for every topic including statistics, probability, modeling, and inference.

-How does the AI photo search work for data science problems?
+How does photo search work for data science problems?

-Take a photo of any statistics or probability problem, and our AI finds the exact lesson teaching that concept.
-It's like having a personal data science tutor who knows exactly what you need.
+Take a photo of any data science problem, and StudyPug finds the exact lesson teaching that concept.
+It's like having a personal tutor who knows exactly what you need.

 Yes!
-Our teachers are certified educators who understand Common Core Data Science curriculum and create lessons specifically for high school statistics and probability standards.
+Our teachers are certified educators who understand Common Core curriculum and create lessons specifically for data science standards.

 Can I use StudyPug on my phone or tablet?

 Absolutely!
 StudyPug works on desktop, tablet, and mobile.
-Your progress syncs automatically so you can study data science and statistics anywhere, anytime.
+Your progress syncs automatically so you can learn anywhere, anytime.

-How will StudyPug help me prepare for SAT and ACT data analysis?
+How will StudyPug help me prepare for the SAT?

-We include SAT and ACT style data analysis practice questions and teach the exact statistics concepts tested.
-Students report significantly improved test scores and confidence with data interpretation.
+We include SAT-style data analysis and statistics questions and teach the exact concepts you need.
+Students report significantly improved test scores and confidence.

 Practice Smart, See Real Progress